bdurand/sidekiq-fast-enq/README.md

 On a single sidekiq process this implementation is about twice as fast.
 With 64 processes it's about nine times as fast and puts significantly less load on redis.

+This plugin does not alter any sidekiq internal code or data structures.

 ### Usage

 In your sidekiq configuration you need to set the `:scheduled_enq` option to `SidekiqFastEnq` (only available in sidekiq 3.4.0 and later)